NGS360/Documentation/use-case-document.md

 **Postconditions**:
 - [Condition that must be true when the use case completes successfully]
 - [Another postcondition if applicable]

+### Use Case 4: Register & Run a workflow

+A user will POST a workflow to /workflow to register the workflow with NGS360.
+The POST request will specify what backend engine the workflow is targetted for.
+A NGS360 workflow id will be returned to the user.

+The user will then POST run requests to /runs using the NGS360 workflow id.

+A backend daemon will submit the run request to the engine on behalf of the user.

+This approach will allow all user-engine interactions to go exclusively through NGS360 such that the user will not need to know any details about the underlying engine used.

 ## Non-Functional Requirements